Raymen-Stha/Assignment-1-2/Tools Justicifation.md

 •	Git: Essential for effective version control and collaboration among team members, allowing for tracking changes and managing the codebase efficiently.

-•	Turnitin: Used for plagiarism checking to ensure the originality of the content and maintain academic integrity.